 - Bake for 25 minutes, until topping begins to turn golden brown and a toothpick inserted into the centre comes out clean.
 Allow to cool in pan for about 20 minutes before removing and allowing to finish cooling on a cooling rack.

-** can also be subbed with agave nectar or maple syrup.
+* can also be subbed with brown sugar. ** can also be subbed with agave nectar or maple syrup.

 Looking for more recipes using Greek yogurt?
 Try one of these!